Hall of Fame coach Rick Pitino accepts job at St. John's - KTVZ

 “To my players, the last three years.
 All I can say is you know how much I love you,” he tweeted.
 “Follow up, I’m not sad it ended.
 I’m so grateful it happened.”

-Leading up to Iona’s NCAA Tournament game, Pitino said he hoped he can coach for 12 more years.
+Leading up to Iona’s NCAA Tournament game this year, Pitino said he hopes he can coach for 12 more years.

 “But I’ll take six or seven,” he said.